-The Fashion Merchandising program is designed to fulfill the needs of those students who are seeking a career in the business side of the fashion industry.
+The Fashion Merchandising program is designed to fulfill the needs of those students who are seeking a career in corporate side of the fashion industry.
 Students in fashion merchandising learn about the planning, production, promotion, and distribution of products in fashion industries to meet consumer demand.
 Students learn to define and analyze target markets, forecast trends, design and use visual communication, and plan and promote fashion products.
-Students also gain real-world skills in verbal, written and visual presentation, computer networking, product development, business communication, and project management.
+Students also gain skills in verbal, written and visual presentation, computer networking, product development, business communication, and project management.

 Other entry-level positions that Fashion Merchandising graduates may qualify for include:

 - Fashion Trade and Event Organizers

 - Fashion Advertising Agents